UBESP-DCTV/laims.analysis/README.md

 When you create a new project based on this template, name it accordingly with your project’s name.
-Next, you can open the `dev/01-dev_cycle.R` script, and execute the code and instructions within the first chunk **FIRST RUN ONLY**.
+Next, you can open the `dev/01-dev_cycle.R` script, and execute the code and instructions within the first chunk labelled as **FIRST RUN ONLY**.
 There, you will have the opportunity to set the very first and basic pieces of information for your project, and activate all its functionalities.

 ## Functionalities